vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 ## Sun and heat exposure

+See also the [sun avoidance subsection of the best practices around light document](best-practices-around-light.md#sun-avoidance).

 These are the limits:

 * Continuous outdoor exposure: 60 minutes when it is sunny, 40 minutes